 The practices higher on the list are closer to the address or location you provided, so start at the top.

 When you call a practice, check that they are still accepting new NHS patients and ask what you would need to do to register.
+If a practice on your list tells you they are not currently accepting new NHS patients, then please politely ask them to update and correct their NHS profile online.

 Most dental practices will require you to attend to fill out a registration form before you can book an appointment.
 The form will typically ask for your name, date of birth, address, phone number, email address and a fairly detailed medical history including a list of any current medication you take.
 You do not usually need your NHS number.